-A. Trend Inflation, Equilibrium Unemployment, and GDP Potential
+5.1 Trend Inflation, Equilibrium Unemployment, GDP Potential

 The model delivers very smooth and stable trends.
-Figure 2 plots real GDP, employment, unemployment, and oil prices against the median of the estimated independent trends, along with coverage bands (at 68% darker shade and 90% lighter shade coverage rate).
+Figure 3 plots real GDP, employment, unemployment, and oil prices against the median of the estimated independent trends, along with coverage bands (at 68% darker shade, and at 90% lighter shade coverage rate).
 Output trend, which can be thought of as a measure of potential output, is compared with the corresponding measure provided by the CBO.

-While both trends are equally stable, they provide a different description of long-term growth in the United States.
-Since 2001, the model-implied trend lies below the CBO trend, implying that while the CBO's reading of the data is that the U.S. economy had only just reached its potential at the precrisis peak in 2008, our model signals an overheating of the economy from 2006 to 2008 and a marked slowdown of trend growth in the last part of the sample.
+While both trends are equally stable, they provide a different description of long term growth in the US.
+Since 2001, the model-implied trend lies below the CBO trend implying that, while the CBO's reading of the data is that the US economy had only just reached its potential at the pre-crisis peak in 2008, our model signals an overheating of the economy from 2006 to 2008 and a marked slow-down of trend growth in the last part of the sample.

-Figure 2 also compares the model-implied measure of equilibrium unemployment against the CBO's measure for the natural rate of unemployment (NAIRU).
-The two measures coincide in the first part of the sample and then diverge post-2000.
-While our model provides a very stable unemployment trend hovering around 6% and with a temporary and small increase around the financial crisis in 2008, the CBO NAIRU shows a slow and persistent decline of the trend continuing through the crisis.16
+Figure 3 also compares the model-implied measure of equilibrium unemployment against the CBO's measure for the natural rate of unemployment (NAIRU).
+The two measures coincide in the first part of the sample while they diverge post-2000.
+While our model provides a very stable unemployment trend hoovering around 6% and with a temporary and small increase around the financial crisis in 2008, the CBO NAIRU shows a slow and persistent decline of the trend continuing through the crisis.16